JamesKindon/jkindon.github.io/_posts/2023-03-22-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 ![The Evolution of Citrix Machine Creation Services with Microsoft Azure]({{site.baseurl}}/assets/img/the-evolution-of-citrix-machine-creation-services-with-microsoft-azure/mcs-evolution.png)

 There is a lot of constant improvement being executed by the MCS team at Citrix, the release cadence is impressive and the feature enhancements significant.
 I spend a lot of time in Microsoft Azure with Citrix Cloud with a lot of happy customers.
-I thought it would be worth to keep a rolling tally of new features with MCS and how it relates to Azure, so that we don't lose sight of how much value add is provided.

-I will do my best to maintain this list as and when features come out, as well as some commentary around their value where I can.

-It is important to be across the options when designing your delivery platform on Azure, many changes have a direct implication on the ongoing operational costs associated with running workloads on/in Azure, as well as availability and global deployment options.
-Looking at what we have now, vs what was available 12 months ago, many designs and deployments would look remarkably different.

-There is a lot of constant improvement being executed by the MCS team at Citrix, the release cadence is impressive and the feature enhancements significant.
-I spend a lot of time in Microsoft Azure with Citrix Cloud with a lot of happy customers.
-I thought it would be worth to keep a rolling tally of new features with MCS and how it relates to Azure, so that we don't lose sight of how much value add is provided.
+I thought it would be worthwhile keeping a rolling tally of new features with MCS and how it relates to Azure, so that we don't lose sight of how much value add is provided.

 I will do my best to maintain this list as and when features come out, as well as some commentary around their value where I can.